-Total liabilities decreased by approximately \$68.4 million to \$358.1 million as of June 30, 2019 as compared to a decrease of approximately \$82.6 million to \$426.5 million as of June 30, 2018.
-Decreases and increases in liabilities were driven by the following primary changes (in approximate amounts):
+Total liabilities decreased by approximately \$69.7 million to \$288.4 million as of June 30, 2020 as compared to a decrease of approximately \$68.4 million to \$358.1 million as of June 30, 2019.
+Significant decreases and increases in liabilities were driven by the following primary changes (in approximate amounts):

-- Current and long-term bonds payable decreased \$56.7 million as of June 30, 2019 from the amount outstanding at June 30, 2018 due to debt retirements.
-As of June 30, 2018, current and long-term bonds payable decreased by \$86.3 million due to debt retirements during the fiscal year. - Notes payable decreased by \$11.1 million as of June 30, 2019 as compared to June 30, 2018 due to issuance of the 2018 Bond Indenture to purchase loans out of the Bank of America line of credit.
-As of June 30, 2018, notes payable increased by \$6.0 million compared to June 30, 2017 due to use of the Bank of America Line of Credit to fund the purchases of the NMSLGC rehabilitation loans.
+• Current and long-term bonds payable decreased \$77.4 million as of June 30, 2020 from the amount outstanding June 30, 2019.
+As of June 30, 2019, current

-- In fiscal year 2019, the year-end interest accrual had a decrease of \$0.2 million due to a lower bonds payable balance.
-In fiscal year 2018, the year-end interest accrual had an increase of \$0.2 million in spite of a lower bonds payable balance because of rising interest rates. - In fiscal year 2019, other deferred gain decreased \$30 thousand due to a combination of \$241 thousand in premiums on purchased rehabilitated loans that was offset by \$271 thousand of amortized premiums.
-In fiscal year 2018, the deferred gain on refunded bonds was fully amortized.
+- and long-term bonds payable decreased by \$56.7 million.
+The decreases in both years was due to debt retirements during the fiscal years. - Notes payable increased by \$7.2 million as of June 30, 2020 as compared to June 30, 2019 due to use of the Bank of America Line of Credit to fund the purchases of the New Mexico Student Loan Guarantee Corporation rehabilitated loans.
+As of June 30, 2019, notes payable decreased by \$11.1 million compared to June 30, 2018 due to issuance the 2018 Bond Indenture to purchase loans out of the Bank of America Line of Credit. - The year-end interest accrual had a decrease of \$0.9 million in fiscal year 2020 and a decrease of \$0.3 million in 2019 over the prior years.
+The decreases in both years was due to a reduction in the underlying debt. - In 2020 and 2019, despite an increase in loan interest rates, the rates were still low enough to prevent earnings that would produce yields above the restricted amount for all bond issues. - There was not a significant change in accounts payable and accrued liabilities as of June 30, 2020.
+As of June 30, 2019, accounts payable and accrued liabilities increased \$0.1 million.

-Management's Discussion and Analysis Fiscal Years Ended June 30, 2019 and 2018
+Management's Discussion and Analysis Fiscal Years Ended June 30, 2020 and 2019 the underlying market rates used in the special allowance calculations toward the latter part of the year and higher borrower interest rates on variable loans set at the beginning of the year.
+This was offset by a decrease in the underlying student loan portfolio.
+As of June 30, 2019, special allowance payable decreased \$0.4 million due to a decreasing portfolio of student loans offset by a higher rate environment.

-- In 2019 and 2018, despite an increase in interest rates, the rates are still low enough to not create enough earnings to produce yields above the restricted amount for all bond issues. - Accounts payable and accrued liabilities increased \$106 thousand as of June 30, 2019.
-Special allowance payable decreased \$0.45 million due to a decreasing portfolio of student loans as of June 30, 2019 and higher interest rates.
-As of June 30, 2018, accounts payable and accrued liabilities decreased by \$25 thousand.
-Special allowance payable decreased by \$1.1 million due to a decreasing portfolio of student loans and higher interest rates.
+• As of June 30, 2020, special allowance payable increased \$1.4 million due to decreases in net position comprised approximately 23% of total assets at June 30, 2019.

-Net position decreased by 0.5% to \$104.4 million and net position comprised approximately 22% of total assets at June 30, 2019.
-Net position decreased by 4% to \$104.9 million and net position comprised approximately 20% of total assets at June 30, 2018.
+Net position decreased by less than 0.1% to \$104.4 million and net position comprised approximately 27% of total assets at June 30, 2020.
+Net position decreased by 0.5% to \$104.5 million and